Gearhungry logo.

 How We Chose Our Selection of Best Nail Guns

-Performance - The performance of a nail gun comes down to a few basics: how easy it is to load, how easy it is to clear jams, how cleanly it sets the nails, how easy it is to switch between different length nails and whether or not it is prone to breaking down.
+Performance - The performance of a nail gun comes down to a few basics: how easy it is to load, how easy it is to clear jams, how cleanly it sets the nails, how easy it is to switch between different length nails, and whether or not it is prone to breaking down.
 We weigh all of these considerations and more when judging performance.

 Reviews - While we certainly spend time sifting through online reviews we do so mainly to see if there are any things we might have overlooked.
-We give much more weight to those opinions we are able to obtain in face to face encounters with the people who actually use this type of equipment in the performance of their job.
+We give much more weight to those opinions we are able to obtain in face-to-face encounters with the people who actually use this type of equipment in the performance of their job.
 And then factor in our own experience as well.

 Features To Look For In Nail Guns

 Weight - A standard claw hammer weighs about 1 pound and over the course of the day can take a toll on your arm.
 Now imagine using a nail gun that weighs 8 or 9 times as much.
 Not only that but you don’t get to swing the nail gun.
 You have to hold it more or less stable.
-If you don’t think that makes a difference go find a 10 pound weight and hold it out in front of you stationary for a couple of minutes and see how it affects your arm.
+If you don’t think that makes a difference go find a 10-pound weight and hold it out in front of you stationary for a couple of minutes and see how it affects your arm.
 The bottom line: The lighter the better.

 Ease of use - There are a number of factors that determine whether a gun is easy to use or not.
 They include whether the nail gun is prone to jamming.
 Whether the gun has a propensity for firing 2 nails at a time.
-Whether the gun is tethered to an air or power source or whether it’s battery powered.
-Other factors weighing on ease of use include how easy it is to clear jams, how many nails can be loaded into the gun and whether or not the handle is comfortable.
+Whether the gun is tethered to an air or power source or whether it’s battery-powered.
+Other factors weighing on ease of use include how easy it is to clear jams, how many nails can be loaded into the gun, and whether or not the handle is comfortable.

 Battery/Cord Power/Pneumatic - Nail guns obtain their power in one of 3 different ways:

-• Battery powered - With a battery powered electric nail gun you have the unlimited mobility of the fuel driven nailer without the exhaust.
-But it’s not a perfect solution because you need to keep charged batteries on hand and the battery powered nail gun doesn’t deliver the power of either the fuel driven or pneumatic nailer.
+- Battery-powered - With a battery-powered electric nail gun you have the unlimited mobility of the fuel-driven nailer without the exhaust.
+But it’s not a perfect solution because you need to keep charged batteries on hand and the battery-powered nail gun doesn’t deliver the power of either the fuel-driven or pneumatic nailer.

 Nail type - The nails used in the best nail guns are typically joined together for the purposes of loading and keeping things orderly.
 Either paper, wire or plastic is used to do this.
 Sometimes these nails have clipped edges that allow them to sit side by side easier than if they had round heads.
-Most nail gun nails are coated to slide into the material easier and then bond with that material after the nail cools following insertion.
+Most nail gun nails are coated to slide into the material easier and then bond with that material after the nail cools the following insertion.

 Firing modes - The bounce trigger allows you to work quickly.
 As soon as the tip of the gun touches the surface a nail is released and the gun ‘bounces’ back to be reset and refired.
 Roofers often use nailers with bounce triggers.
 The risk is you won’t reset the gun accurately when bouncing it and your nails will miss their intended target.
 So practice is essential.
 Sequential triggers are the most common.
 They force you to depress the trigger in order to fire a nail.

 Nail capacity - Most nail guns with straight magazines have a capacity of about 100 nails.
 Some might accept up to 120 nails but that’s about it.
-Coil-style guns however, have a much larger capacity and can typically handle as many as 300 nails.
+Coil-style guns, however, have a much larger capacity and can typically handle as many as 300 nails.
 While this means you’ll have to reload far less frequently it also means the gun is much heavier to move around.
 So you need to give serious thought to the size of the magazine before you buy.

 Features - Nail guns offer a variety of features that you should keep in mind when looking for one.

-• Jam clearing - Jams happen and it’s essential that you’re able to clear them quickly, effectively and safely.
+- Jam clearing - Jams happen and it’s essential that you’re able to clear them quickly, effectively, and safely.
 Always look into the type of jam clearing mechanism the gun uses.

-• Directional exhaust - Fuel powered nailers produce exhaust and it’s crucial that this exhaust be blown away from you while you’re working.
+- Directional exhaust - Fuel-powered nailers produce exhaust and it’s crucial that this exhaust be blown away from you while you’re working.

-• Oversized triggers - These make it possible to easily operate the gun if you are wearing gloves.
+- Oversized triggers - These make it possible to easily operate the gun if you are wearing gloves.

-• Depth adjustment - Sometimes you need to adjust how deep you sink the nail.
+- Depth adjustment - Sometimes you need to adjust how deep you sink the nail.
 Your nail gun should give you the option of easily adjusting the depth.

-• Protective guards - A guard will protect you from debris flying off the surface when firing nails.
+- Protective guards - A guard will protect you from debris flying off the surface when firing nails.

-• Size adjustment - If you get a nailer that accepts different sized nails you want to be able to adjust to the different sizes quickly and easily.
+- Size adjustment - If you get a nailer that accepts different-sized nails you want to be able to adjust to the different sizes quickly and easily.

-• Carrying case - This just gives you a handy way to transport the device.
+- Carrying case - This just gives you a handy way to transport the device.

-• Work lights - Some of the newer nailers come with built in lights so you can see exactly where you’re planting your nail in dim light conditions.
+- Work lights - Some of the newer nailers come with built-in lights so you can see exactly where you’re planting your nail in dim light conditions.

-Nail Gun FAQs
+Nail Gun FAQ

 Q: Why you need a nail gun?